 The Kansas Pathway to Career is a new HSE option that uses completion of an AO-K Pathway as part of the HSE criteria.
-In addition to completing their designated AO-K Pathway, students must meet additional criteria.
+For a list of participating institutions and qualifying AO-K Pathways, please refer to the Approved Credentials and Pathways list dated 8-30-2019.